wennmo/vscode-core-script/README.md

 This extension will by default use `localhost:9076` for communication with a Qlik Associative Engine.
 However `host` and `port` can be configured in your user settings for `vscode` like [this](./.vscode/settings.json).

-If you want to connect with secure websocket and/or use headers you can also define them in settings:
+If you want to connect with secure websocket and/or use headers you can also define them in settings.

+If the `reloadLimit` is set the engine will reload the app in debug mode making it possible to limit the amount of rows loaded per field.
+Default is `null` = unlimited.

 ```json
 {